 SPY 752 Cr.3

 Students will learn methods of systematic data collection and how to translate assessment results into empirically-based interventions.
-Students will also learn how to develop, implement, and evaluate the effectiveness of appropriate cognitive, behavioral, and academic interventions for children with different abilities and needs.
+Students will also learn how to develop, implement, and evaluate the effectiveness of appropriate academic, behavior, and mental health interventions for children with different abilities and needs.
 Prerequisite: SPY 700.
 Offered Spring.

 SPY 757 Cr.3

 Psychoeducational Assessment I

 This course begins with a review of the history of psychological assessment, psychometric principles, and general assessment and testing practices.
 Building upon this foundation, the bulk of this course is designed to develop student mastery of the standardized administration of current major individual cognitive and achievement measures.
 Students will also gain beginning experience in written and oral interpretation of current major cognitive and achievement measures.
 Lect.
 2, Lab 2.
 Prerequisite: admission to the School Psychology Program.
 Offered Fall.

 This course further develops student skills in psychoeducational assessment.
 Students will learn various theoretical models that advance assessment processes grounded within an equity and social justice framework, including but not limited to: methods of cognitive assessment within the response-to-intervention framework, assessment procedures for students who are culturally and linguistically diverse (CLD) and/or various ability statuses.
 To meet these goals, students will be introduced to additional measures of cognitive ability and learn advanced interpretation skills.
 Prerequisite: SPY 757.
 Offered Spring.